Green wood turning on the pole lathe: an introduction

 - The shave horse and use of the draw knife

-- Introduction to the pole lathe and basic turning
+- Introduction to turning green wood on the pole lathe

 - The roughing-out gouge and the flat chisel